homeowners-insurance-tennessee

 Personal Property Coverage

-When perils affect your home, your personal belongings are often subjected to their damage as well.
-With personal property coverage, they receive the same protection your home and other structures do during a loss.
+When perils affect your home, your personal belongings are often subjected to damage as well.
+With personal property coverage, they receive the same protection as your home and other structures do during a loss.

-It’s important to note that there are policy limits and if you have single items or collections that are particularly valuable, you may need to increase your limits or add on endorsements that increase your protection.
+It’s important to note that there are policy limits, and if you have single items or collections that are particularly valuable, you may need to increase your limits or add on endorsements that increase your protection.

 Loss of Use Coverage

-Loss of use coverage or additional living expenses protection provides you with coverage if your home is damaged so badly by a peril that it becomes uninhabitable and you’ll need to live elsewhere.
+Loss of use coverage or additional living expenses protection provides you with coverage if your home is damaged so badly by a peril that it becomes uninhabitable, and you’ll need to live elsewhere.

 You are provided with reimbursement for hotels, dining, and other related expenses while you are waiting for your home to be livable once again.